What does the Veterans Business Outreach Center (VBOC) do?

 Is the Veterans Business Outreach Center (VBOC) a part of the Veterans Administration (VA)?

-No. The VBOC is an US Small Business Administration (SBA) Resource Partner, operating under the SBA Office of Veteran Business Development.
-For questions regarding benefits or disability claims, please go to http://www.va.gov to find a VA office nearest you.
+No. The VBOC is an U.S. Small Business Administration (SBA) Resource Partner, operating under the SBA Office of Veteran Business Development.
+For questions regarding benefits or disability claims, please go to http://www.va.gov to find the VA office nearest you.

 How do I qualify for VBOC services?

-All U.S. military veterans including Active Duty personnel and those with any prior military service, as well as military spouses and surviving military spouses qualify for VBOC services.
-This VBOC only serves the entire state of Florida.
-If you are in another state or US Territory, please consult the list of https://www.sba.gov/tools/local-assistance/vboc to determine which regional office to contact.
+All U.S. military veterans, including Active Duty personnel and those with any prior military service, as well as military spouses, and surviving military spouses qualify for VBOC services.
+This VBOC serves the entire State of Florida.
+If you are in another state or U.S. Territory, please consult the list of https://www.sba.gov/tools/local-assistance/vboc to determine which regional office to contact.

 How much does it cost?

 NOTHING!
 You have earned access to the VBOC’s services through your military service or your personal relationship to a military member.
 VBOC’s business counseling, training and resources are provided at no cost to you.
-All you have to do is click here to register www.VBOC.org
+All you have to do is register here: www.VBOC.org

 Why do I have to register?